-Welcome to the Democratic Services pages of the website.
-Below is a brief guide to the content available by clicking on the menu to the left.
+Welcome to the Committee Services pages of the website.
+Below is a guide to the content available by clicking on the menu to the left.

 Go here to see newly-published minutes, agendas, decisions or notification of meetings about to happen.
 You can filter the results by Committee or by Ward.